 Corporate Level Tripartite Safety Committee Meetings are being held regularly once in a year at Head Office.
-24th Corporate Level Tripartite Safety Committee Meeting of Donimalai Iron Ore Mine was conducted on 04.04.2013 and Bailadila Iron Ore Mines/Diamond Mining Project are to be conducted in the month of May 2014.
+25th Corporate Level Tripartite Safety Committee Meeting of Donimalai Iron Ore Mine and Bailadila Iron Ore Mines/Diamond Mining Project are to be conducted in the month of May 2014.
 Safety Committees have been constituted in every operating mine and pit safety meetings are held every month discussing the safety matters and corrective actions related to work atmosphere.
 Man days lost per 1000 man days worked for the year 2012-13 is 0.33 and 0.52 for the year 2013-14.

 ISO 9001:2008 Certification:

 NMDC Projects - BIOM, Kirandul Complex; BIOM, Bacheli Complex; Donimalai Iron Ore Mine and R & D Center are accredited with ISO 9001:2008 Certification.
-Re-Certification Audit was conducted successfully at Donimalai Iron Ore Mine; BIOM, Bacheli Complex and BIOM, Kirandul Complex in the month of October/November 2012.
-II Surveillance Audit was conducted successfully at R&D Center in the month of September 2012.
+I Surveillance Audit was conducted successfully at Donimalai Iron Ore Mine; BIOM, Bacheli Complex and BIOM, Kirandul Complex in the month of October/November 2013.
+Recertification Audit was conducted successfully at R&D Center in the month of October 2013.

 OHSAS 18001:2007 Certification:

 NMDC Projects - BIOM, Kirandul Complex; BIOM, Bacheli Complex; Donimalai Iron Ore Mine and Diamond Mining Project, Panna are accredited with OHSAS 18001:2007 Certification.
-Re-Certification Audit was conducted at BIOM, Kirandul Complex; BIOM, Bacheli Complex and Donimalai Iron Ore Mine in the month of December 2012.
-I Surveillance Audit of Diamond Mining Project, Panna was conducted in the month of August 2012.
+I Surveillance Audit was conducted at BIOM, Kirandul Complex; BIOM, Bacheli Complex and Donimalai Iron Ore Mine in the month of November/December 2013.
+II Surveillance Audit of Diamond Mining Project, Panna was conducted in the month of September 2013.

 Occupational Health Services have been provided with adequate manpower and infrastructure and are functioning in full-fledged manner at all the projects, headed by Qualified Doctors trained in OHS at Central Labour Institute, Mumbai.
 Periodical Medical Examination under statute is carried out regularly in all the projects, with a planned programme.